federicocasares/roadifier/README.md

 * Road Width: The width of the road mesh, specified in world units.
 Thinner roads usually adapt better to the terrain shape.
 * Smoothing factor: A float between 0.0 and 0.5 specifying how much smoothing should be applied to corners.
 Values close to 0.2 and 0.3 usually work well.
 Setting it to 0.0 disables smoothing altogether.
 * Smoothing iterations: How many times, between 0 and 5, the smoothing algorithm should be applied.
 More iterations provide smoother results but also ends up creating a lot of extra vertices and faces.
 It's recommended to set this to 1 or 2.
 Also, applying too many smoothing iterations might cause the final mesh to have artifacts.
+* Material: The material that will be applied to the road mesh.
+* Terrain Clerance: An offset in the y-axis applied to every vertex in the road mesh.
+It's used to avoid z-fighting against the terrain object.
+Values close to 0.1 usually work well, but it depends on the scale of your world and the frequency of variations in the terrain height.

 ## How does it work?
 Basically, doing a lot of math.
 If you like algebra, this is definitely the place for you.
 I'll publish a short video explaining the inner workings of Roadifier soon.